Bhutan Spirit Sanctuary

 - Hot oil compression

-- Herb infused hot stone bath
+- Moxibustion herb-infused hot stone bath

-- Ku Nye massage
+- Ku Nye massage (with warm herbal oils)

 - Manicure and pedicure